victoriamnx/Order-Summary-Card/README.md

-# Frontend Mentor - Order summary component Challenge
+# Frontend Mentor - Order summary component

 This is a solution to the [Order summary component challenge](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).